Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Phase retrieval

 \section{Phase retrieval}

 The reconstruction process for each CXDP was performed independently for each reflection.
-The cropped CXDP on the detector was padded with zeros to a size of $256 \times 256 \times 128$ pixels and binned by a factor of two along the detector plane, resulting in a data size of $128 \times 128 \times 128$ pixels.
+The cropped CXDP on the detector was padded with zeros to a size of $256 \times 256 \times 128$ pixels and binned by a factor of 2 along the detector plane, resulting in a data size of $128 \times 128 \times 128$ pixels.

 Each reconstruction was initialized with a random guess.
-A guided phasing approach \cite{Chen2007} with 60 individuals and four generations was used, employing a geometric average breeding mode.
+A guided phasing approach \cite{Chen2007} with 60 (50 for the crystal shown in Fig. \ref{fig:Dipole}) individuals and 4 generations was used, employing a geometric average breeding mode.
 For each generation and population, a block of 20 error reduction (ER) and 180 hybrid input-output (HIO) iterations, with $\beta = 0.9$, was repeated three times.
 This was followed by 20 ER iterations to finalize the object.
 The shrinkwrap algorithm \cite{Marchesini2003} with a threshold of 0.1 was used to update the real-space support at each iteration.
 The $\sigma$ values for the Gaussian kernel shrinkwrap smoothing for each generation were $\sigma = 2.0, 1.5, 1.0, 1.0$, respectively.
-The best reconstruction was determined using a sharpness criterion, as it is the most appropriate metric for crystals containing defects \cite{Ulvestad2017b}.
-From the 30 best reconstructions, candidates with a Pearson correlation coefficient greater than 0.965, relative to the candidate most similar to the others, were averaged to produce the final reconstruction.
+The best reconstruction was determined using a sharpness criterion, as it is an appropriate metric for crystals containing defects \cite{Ulvestad2017b}.
+From the 30 (25 for the crystal shown in Fig. \ref{fig:Dipole}) best reconstructions, candidates well-correlated to the most similar candidate were averaged to produce the final reconstruction.
 This process was repeated again, with the reconstructions from the first round now as starting guesses.

-The overall average 3D spatial resolution was 63.7 nm for crystal A and 61.2 nm for crystal B. This was determined by differentiating the electron density amplitude across the crystal/environment interface for five linearly independent directions and fitting a Gaussian to each of the profiles.
+The overall average 3D spatial resolution was 63.7 nm for crystal A and 61.0 nm for crystal B. This was determined by differentiating the electron density amplitude across the crystal/environment interface for five linearly independent directions and fitting a Gaussian to each of the profiles.
 The reported spatial resolution was the average full width at half maximum of the Gaussian profiles, across all measured reflections and temperatures for each crystal.